 Donna Guerra currently serves as a Clinical Assistant Professor in the College of Nursing at the University of Alabama in Huntsville.
 Dr. Guerra holds a Doctorate of Education in Instructional Leadership with a nursing education focus from the University of Alabama.
 Dr. Guerra has clinical experience in perioperative nursing, wound care nursing, and quality management.
 She has been a nurse educator for four years and has published on the implementation of health informatics in nursing education curricula.
 Her research interest is nursing education with a focus on learning outcomes translation to nursing practice.

 Jasline Moreno, MSN, RN, CHSE

 Jasline Moreno is the faculty lead for the Maryland Clinical Resource Consortium (MCSRC).
 MCSRC is a statewide funding initiative under the auspices of the Nurse Support Program II and the Maryland Higher Education Commission.
-The initiative provides simulation education for Maryland’s 25 pre-licensure nursing programs, and hospital educators to increase quality and quantity of simulation used in nursing education.
+The initiative provides simulation education for Maryland’s 25 pre-licensure nursing programs, and hospital educators to increase the quality and quantity of simulation used in nursing education.
 She serves on the International Nursing Association of Simulation and Learning’s membership committee and is an active member of the Maryland Community and College Simulation Users Network.

 Beth Hallmark, PhD, RN, MSN, CHSE, ANEF